madicynmarinaro/Systemic-Risk-Diagnostics-Datafied-Prohibition/Datafied-Prohibition-The-Systemic-Logic-of-Structural-Disinformation.md

 YouTube.
 (2025). *Illegal or Regulated Goods or Services Policies*.
 YouTube Help Center.
 Available at: https://support.google.com/youtube/answer/9229611?hl=en

 Zuboff, S. (2019). *The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power*.
 PublicAffairs.
-Cannabis demonstrates this systemic divergence with absolute clarity.
-A market architecture organized around engineered fear becomes structurally rigid, opaque, and brittle—entirely dependent on ongoing distortion to sustain its distribution of power.
-Conversely, a market architecture organized around empirical quantification and transparent data flows becomes structurally resilient, open, and capable of authentic correction.